ComputationalIntelligenceGroup/neurostrr/README.md

 ## Example

-See the vignette for more details.
+See the vignette for more details. `vignette('neurostr', package = 'neurostr')`

 ## Known Issues

+### TODO
+- Make is_terminal logical
+- docuemt node features in NeuroSTR
+- Not openniing vignette currently